bobbydwise1/mario_food_site/README.md

   "$ postgres -U postgres
 * If Postgres is asking for a password, enter "123456".
 * To run the test cases, type at the terminal: $ rspec

 * To run the program itself, go to the command line, and set the current working directory the same as the project's folder.
 Type the following at the terminal:

   "$ ruby app.rb
 * Afterwards, open your web browser and head to the address https://localhost:3000 to start the application.

+* If there is database corruption, at the command line of the working project folder, reset the database to it's default entires by the following:
+  "$ rake db:reset

 ## Technologies Used

-_Ruby, Rails, Bootstrap, Atom, Postgres, SQL , HTML, Git._
+_Ruby, Rails, Bootstrap, Atom, Postgres, SQL, HTML, Git._

 ## Requirements